Workflow Audit in CMMS: How to Link Preventive Maintenance to Work Orders

 How does the audit field trigger a work order in preventive maintenance?

-When a technician marks "Yes" on an audit field during a PM task, Cryotos automatically generates a linked work order with the asset details, location, and priority pre-filled.
+When a technician marks "Yes" on an audit field during a PM task, Cryotos automatically generates a linked work order with the asset details, location, and PM context pre-filled — no manual WO creation is required.
 The PM task and the resulting WO are permanently interlinked, creating a traceable parent-child record in the system.
-No manual WO creation is required.

 Can PM tasks and work orders be interlinked automatically?